 MOFGA: The Maine Organic Farmers and Gardeners Association is a broad-based community that educates about and advocates for organic agriculture, illuminating its interdependence with a healthy environment, local food production, and thriving communities.

-Founded in 1982, Cross Roads House provides emergency and transitional shelter to homeless men, women, and children in the Seacoast area.
+CROSSROADS HOUSE: Cross Roads House provides emergency and transitional shelter to homeless men, women, and children in the Seacoast area.
 We provide homeless families and individuals with basic necessities, as well as the tools and guidance they need to return to permanent housing.